mongodb/specifications/source/unified-test-format/unified-test-format.rst

     commands containing sensitive information MUST be ignored.
     ``runOnRequirements.auth`` MUST be false when this property is true.
 Test runners MUST fail if ``observeSensitiveCommands`` is true and authentication is enabled.
-See `rationale_observeSensitiveCommands`_
+See `rationale_observeSensitiveCommands`_.

   .. _entity_client_storeEventsAsEntities: